 We will provide you with snacks, a boxed lunch and water throughout the day.

-Our workday will conclude with a closing thank you reception (with heavy hor d'oeuvres and cash bar) at Lake Chalet restaurant (1520 Lakeside Dr, Oakland, CA 94612).
+Our workday will conclude with a closing thank you reception (with heavy hor d'oeuvres, beer and wine) at Hard Rock Detroit (45 Monroe Ave, Detroit, MI).

 A backpack will be provided to all the volunteers so that you may carry your belongings with you on the workday.
 There will not be a secure area to store any luggage or bags throughout the day, so we would suggest arranging to have your bags stored with the hotel.

-Oakland in March is usually temperate, in the mid to high 60s.
+Detroit in May is usually temperate, in the mid to high 60s.
 We suggest you pack layers for the early mornings and evenings.

 What happens if it rains?